tomhendra/courses/19-testing-javascript/README.md

 ### 3.7.
 Use the Prettier Extension for VSCode

+Running prettier manually is great, but it’d be even better if we could just run prettier anytime we save our file.
+Whatever editor you use, there’s likely a plugin or extension for it to integrate with prettier.
+Let’s try out the Prettier Extension for VSCode.

-- VSCode has a plugin for prettier but it needs to be configured within the VSCode settings.
+- The plugin for prettier needs to be configured within the VSCode settings.
 - We need to specify the default formatter, and optionally configure to format on save.

 ```json